tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 ![Sample card slot demo](Images/custo_slots_cards.gif)

-**What is happening?** Explain to students that the bot dialog and elicitation process is working perfectly; however, we have to modify the Lambda function to allow the bot to make to correct conversion.
+**What is happening?** Explain to students that the bot dialog and elicitation process is working correctly; however, we have to modify the Lambda function to allow the bot to make to correct conversion.
 This is going to be done in the next activity.

 Answer any pending questions before continuing.